Stakeholders

 Conclusion

-Stakeholders in a company are individuals or groups affected by its decisions and financial performance.
-They are broadly divided into internal and external stakeholders.
-Some common examples include employees, customers, investors, shareholders, and regulatory authorities.
+Stakeholders in a company include individuals and groups affected by its decisions and financial performance, such as employees, customers, investors, and regulators.

 Do you wish to expand your market knowledge?
 Learn about share certificates today.